accordproject/concerto-docs/docs/design/specification/model-imports.md

 sidebar_position: 2
 ---

 In order for one namespace to reference types defined in another namespace, the types must be imported from a versioned namespace.
-Via imports you can decompose your modles into discrete files (and namespaces), version them and build a graph of dependencies between your models.
+Via imports you can decompose your models into discrete files (and namespaces), version them and build a graph of dependencies between your models.

 ## Single Import